rycolos/prop-e2e-pipeline/README.md

 Filtered view on `pskreporter_staged` to only show signals of mine that have been received by other stations.

 **logbook_raw**
+Raw 7d dump from my qrz.com logbook, using their official logbook api: https://www.qrz.com/docs/logbook30/api.
+Mild cleaning using `sed` is performed prior to ingest to handle special characters.

 **logbook_staged**
+Pre-analysis tables with column name changes and type casting for better analysis.

 ## Example Analysis Queries